elitec0ders/incubate-ind_PDS/README.md

 ## IDEA

-We are planning to make a website portal for a Blood Bank which can organise all there interaction with donor or requester.
+We are planning to make a website portal for a Blood Bank in which we can organise all the interactions with donor or requester.

 ### Features

 1. Simple Log-in / Sign-up process, same for all.
-2. Members can apply for donate or can request for blood or other organs.
+2. Members can apply for donation or can request for blood or other organs.
 3. Things which can be donated:
     - while alive:
         - blood